PurpleSec/logx/README.md

 # LogX - Simple Golang Logging Library

-LogX is a easy to use logging library for usage in any Golang application.
+LogX is an easy to use logging library for usage in any Golang application.

 With LogX you can: